 In this section, describe your subjects, procedures, instruments, and Design.
 Each should be presented under a heading of its own.
 The instruments (questionnaires, tests, etc.) should be provided in the appendices section at the end of your manuscript.
 Provide sufficient details to allow the context of the work to be thoroughly understood and/or for the work to be reproduced.
 Provide sufficient detail for readers to understand how you engaged in your inquiry.
 Clear descriptions of your context and participants along with strategies used to collect and analyze data should be described.
 Evidence of reliability and validity of the instruments used should be supplied.

 Combining your results and discussion into a single section is recommended.
 Present the results of your work in this section of the manuscript.
 Keep the tables and figures to a minimum.
 Do not insert the tables/figures in this section.
-Place each of them along with its caption on a separate page at the end of your manuscript, but indicate where it should be inserted--just like in the example provided HERE.
+Place each of them along with its caption on a separate page at the end of your manuscript, but indicate where it should be inserted.
 For table/figure captions and formatting, go by IJLS Editorial Style; use academic standards of data commentary writing.

 In discussing the findings of your study, you should explore the significance of the results of your work, not repeat them.
 Returning to relevant literature from the background section, you should show in this section how your work connects with or interrupts the already published body of existing literature.

 The main conclusions of the study should be presented in a short Conclusions section, which should stand-alone.
 The conclusion section can also make predictions and suggestions based on the findings of the study.
 Pedagogical and/or andragogical implications of the study may also be presented.